Python-SIP/sip/sphinx/annotations.rst

     to define a Python constructor that has no corresponding C++ constructor.
     This annotation is used to suppress the generation of the constructor in the derived class.

+.. function-annotation:: NoKeywordArgs

+    .. versionadded:: 4.10

+    This boolean annotation specifies that the argument parser generated for this function will not support passing the parameters using Python's keyword argument syntax.
+In other words, the argument parser will only support only normal positional arguments.
+This annotation is useful when the default setting of allowing keyword arguments has been changed via the command line, but you would still like certain functions to only support positional arguments.

 .. function-annotation:: Numeric